DIACC/POC-corporate-registries/README.md

 	Docker version 17.03.1-ce, build c6d412e
 	~~~

+        MacOS Troubleshooting: if the docker command is not found, make sure you have run the Docker app to complete the install.

 **Step 2 - Configure a local Blockchain Network**

 A local blockchain network will need to be setup to run in Docker.